greenforge-labs/codeplex/README.md

 CODEPLEX requires Python 3 to be installed on your system (https://www.python.org/downloads/).

 To run, clone the repo and run run `codeplex.bat` as administrator.
 This will in turn run `codeplex.py`.

+## Status

+CODESCRIBE has been tested only on CODESYS V3.5 SP11.